 You can plan your transfer credits by using the Transfer Equivalency System.
 You can search by schools and subject.
 This lists only includes courses that other students have taken and transferred to Michigan Tech, so it will not include every course offered at the school!

 Once you have planned the courses you wish to transfer.
-You can apply as a guest student at the school you plan to take the course at.
+You can apply as a guest student at the school where you plan to take the course.
 You must earn a C or higher to transfer the credit to Michigan Tech.
 Please send your official transcript to our Transfer Services.